Presbyterian vs Episcopalian: Comparison

 View of the Lord’s SupperThe exact nature of the Lord’s Supper is a mystery.Presbyterians believe Christ is spiritually present in the bread and cup.
 The elements aren’t merely symbols or reminders.

-View of the BaptismClergy baptize infants and adults; baptized individuals are “grafted into the church”Presbyterians practice infant baptism (and adult baptism) by means of sprinkling.
+View of the BaptismClergy baptize infants and adults; baptized individuals are “grafted into the church.”Presbyterians practice infant baptism (and adult baptism) through sprinkling.
 Baptism signifies inclusion into the Covenant community.

-Also see: What Bible Translation Do Presbyterian Read?
+Also see: What Bible Translation Do Presbyterians Read? to learn more.

 Presbyterian and Episcopalian Denominations

 The largest Presbyterian denomination is the Presbyterian Church (USA).
-In recent decades, disagreement over social issues like same-sex marriage have split churches in the denomination.
-(Also see Presbyterian Church USA vs Presbyterian Church in America: What’s the Difference?)
+In recent decades, disagreements over social issues like same-sex marriage have split churches in the denomination.
+(Also see Presbyterian Church USA vs. Presbyterian Church in America: What’s the Difference?)

 Presbyterian DenominationsReported Membership